sushmaakoju/study-work-reports/study-on-logic/README.md

 - Researchers I worked with, such as Prof. Tom Mitchell, Abulhair Saparov, Prof. Justine Cassell, Prof. James H. Martin, Prof. Brian Zaharatos, Prof. Mihai Surdeanu - also shared interesting subjects, materials and topics to learn and opportunities to discuss.

-### Some of the good quotes from Nietzsche, Erich Fromm, Suzanne Collins, Marie Curie
+### Some of the good quotes from Nietzsche, Erich Fromm, Suzanne Collins, Marie Curie and Bruce Lee

 ```
 Without music, life would be a mistake. ― Friedrich Nietzsche, Twilight of the Idols